wheelercj/Aurora/README.md

 Feature requests, contributions, etc. are welcome!

 ## Features
-* After setup (instructions below), you can add more ready-to-publish HTML files from your zettelkasten just by giving them the `#published` tag and running this program again.
-All internal links are converted to HTML links, regardless of whether they are markdown-style links or zettelkasten-style links.
+* After setup (instructions below), you can add more pages to your site by simply adding the `#published` tag to your markdown files and running this program again.
+* All internal links are converted to HTML, regardless of whether they are markdown-style links or zettelkasten-style links.
-* The CSS and the HTML that wraps each page's content is available for customization.
-When you run the program the first time, it will create `style.css`, `header.html`, and `footer.html`.
-These three files can be customized and will be used each time the other site files are regenerated.
+* A settings menu makes the site's title, colors, and other important options easy to customize.
+Also, the CSS and the HTML that wraps each page's content can optionally be customized directly.
+When you generate the site the first time, `style.css`, `header.html`, and `footer.html` will be created and then reused in the future.
+* Three index pages listing all the other pages are automatically populated: categorical, alphabetical, and chronological indexes.
+* Any broken internal links and internal links with outdated titles will be detected.
+* Any file attachments in the #published pages will be automatically copied to the site folder.
 * This program is 100% compatible with [Zettlr](https://www.zettlr.com/)'s default settings for internal links and file names, and may be compatible with other markdown editors as well.

 ## Current limitations
-* You can only choose one folder for the program to copy files from.
 * The only markdown files you can publish that have alphabetic characters in their file names are `index.md` and `about.md`.
 The names of all the other markdown files you want to publish must be 14-digit numbers followed by `.md`, e.g. `20201221140928.md`.
 The number represents the time of the file's creation in the YYYYMMDDhhmmss format.
 * Internal links are double square brackets surrounding a 14-digit number, followed by the file's title (its first header), e.g. `[[20201221140928]] this is the title`.
 The link's 14-digit number is the same as the linked file's name.